radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 #### Threat: Escalation of Privilege by Using Radius to Circumvent Kubernetes RBAC Controls

-**Description:** A malicious actor could circumvent Kubernetes RBAC controls and create arbitrary resources in Kubernetes by using Universal Control Plane.
-UCP operates with a wide scope of permissions in Kubernetes and the cloud.
+**Description:** A malicious actor could circumvent Kubernetes RBAC controls and create arbitrary resources in Kubernetes by exploiting the Universal Control Plane (UCP).
+The UCP has the following permissions as of November 24, 2024:

-At the time of writing, Radius does not provide granular authorization controls.
-Any authenticated client can create any Radius resource and execute any action Radius is capable of taking.
-This is the case in UCP as well as other components of Radius like the Kubernetes controllers.

-**Impact:** An authorized user of the Kubernetes cluster with permission to create a resource can execute any application definition in any environment registered with Radius.
+- Create, Delete, Get, List, Patch, Update, and Watch on ConfigMaps, Secrets, Services, Deployments, StatefulSets, and `ucp.dev` resources.
+- All permissions on `api.ucp.dev` resources.

+**Impact:** This level of access could allow an attacker to perform unauthorized actions, potentially compromising the entire Kubernetes cluster and its resources.
+Unauthorized resource creation, modification, or deletion could lead to data breaches, service disruptions, and loss of control over the cluster.

 **Mitigations:**

-1. Operators should limit direct access to the Radius API using Kubernetes RBAC.
+1. **Limit Direct Access to the Radius API Using Kubernetes RBAC:**
-2. We should revisit the threat model and provide a more robust set of authorization controls when granular authorization policies are added to Radius.
+   1. Action: Implement strict RBAC policies to limit which users and service accounts can access the Radius API.
+Ensure that only trusted and necessary entities have the required permissions.
+   2. Implementation: Review and update the RBAC policies regularly to ensure they adhere to the principle of least privilege.
+2. **Enhance Authorization Controls:**
+   1. Action: Develop and implement more granular authorization controls within the UCP to enforce fine-grained access policies.
+   2. Implementation: Introduce role-based access controls within the UCP itself, allowing for more specific permissions and roles tailored to different user needs.

 **Status:** These mitigations are partial and require configuration by the operator.
 We will revisit and improve this area in the future.